 EMBO does not consider co-funding workshops when the other funder insists on the proceedings being published, although publications can arise from EMBO Workshops provided that all contributions are solicited voluntarily.

 All EMBO Workshops are advertised on the EMBO poster, EMBO website and social media channels and through selected other print and online media.

 Additional advertising is left at the organizer's discretion.
-It is a strict condition of EMBO support that any additional publicity, as well as the programme and abstract book, should clearly indicate that the meeting is an EMBO Workshop, without subtitles relating to previous similar meetings.
+It is a strict condition of EMBO support that any additional publicity, as well as the programme, abstract book and report should clearly indicate that the meeting is an EMBO Workshop, without subtitles relating to previous similar meetings.

 Poster and website assistance

 EMBO will create the workshop website, online registration, design a poster and abstract book cover at no additional charge.
 Full details will be supplied to organizers shortly after funding has been confirmed.

 1 March and 1 August for workshops planned for the following year.